TatuLund/vaadin-create23/README.md

 Notes

-- Backend module has mock data service only with simulated latency
+- Backend module has in memory data service built with H2 database and Hibernate and has simulated latency on service layer.
-- Dependency injection framework such as CDI or Spring is not being used, the demo has neutral stance on purpose
+- Dependency injection framework such as CDI or Spring is not being used, the demo has neutral stance on purpose and demonstrates that especially small applications can be built without them.

 ## This project uses commercial Vaadin products

 This is intentional to demonstrate the current state of Vaadin 8 extended maintenance The following commercial products are used.

-- Vaadin 8.25.0, The latest free version 8.14.3
+- Vaadin 8.27.2, The latest free version 8.14.3
 - Vaadin Charts in stats dashboard view
 - TestBench and TestBench UI Unit Test add-on for testing
 - AppSecKit for SBOM vulnerability analysis